shaksternano/gif.kt/README.md

 The [cli](cli) module contains a command-line interface GIF encoder tool that uses the library to create GIFs from images, videos, and other GIFs.

-Requires JDK 21 to run.
+Requires JDK 21 or higher to run.